How SaaS Sales Commission Plans Work

 Capped vs Uncapped Commission

 A cap stops commission at a defined attainment (typically 150–200%).
 A capped vs uncapped commission calculator shows the forfeited earnings ("cap pain") as a red wedge on the curve.
 Caps are used by cash-constrained companies to control payroll, but they drive top performers to competitors who run uncapped plans.
-At 200% attainment on a 150% cap, a Mid-Market AE forfeits $50K+ annually — the exact amount that funds a competitor signing bonus.
+At 200% attainment on a 150% cap, a Mid-Market AE on the default $220K OTE plan forfeits ≈ $110K of variable annually — more than a full year of base salary at most series-A SaaS comps, and the exact size of a competitor signing bonus.

 OTE Benchmarks by Role (Pave 2025)